Adopt a Firefighter Program

 The Adopt a Firefighter program was developed in 1989 with the intent of teaching children about the duties of a firefighter and to teach them about fire safety.

 Because of the program's great success, it was rewarded with the Connecticut Fire Academy's Public Fire Education Team of the Year award.
-This program is conducted in cooperation with Bielefield, Farm Hill, Fellowship Baptist, and Saint Sebastian Schools.
+This program is conducted in cooperation with Bielefield and Farm Hill Elementary Schools.

 Every month during the school year, a firefighter visits the third grade classes in each school.
 During the visits to the classroom, the "adopted" firefighter shows students the protective equipment worn by firefighters, explains how to place 911 calls, and teaches the importance of "getting out and staying out" when there is a fire in the home.
 Students also learn other important safety tips including; poisoning prevention, ice safety, burn prevention, and automobile safety.